unknown321/wampy/EQUALIZER-FILTERS.md

 ## General notes

-Filter status updates only when music is playing.
+**Filter status updates only when music is playing**.
 To enable filter, tap on `Enable` button and start music if it's not already on.

 All changes will **NOT** be reflected in standard interface; if you use this tab, consider it the source of truth.